 Like anything important, the library needs care and attention to function at its best.
 As one SLS respondent from Australia shared:

-This article from SchoolNews.com includes advice from a number of library design specialists and provides a handy checklist of questions to consider in relation to the library space.
+If you’re looking for tips on getting started, this article from SchoolNews.com includes advice from a number of library design specialists and provides a handy checklist of questions to consider in relation to the library space.

 The possibilities are endless!